7 Symptoms of Allergies in Cats You Shouldn’t Ignore

 Treatment for Allergies in Cats

-As for allergies in people, allergies in cats are usually managed, not cured.
+As with allergies in people, allergies in cats are usually managed, not cured.
 Depending on the type of allergy, your cat may require lifelong allergy management to minimize the risk of future allergic reactions and treat allergy flare-ups.

 Atopic dermatitis is managed with various medications, including steroids, antihistamines, and immunosuppressive drugs.
 Steroids provide rapid and effective relief, while antihistamines’ effectiveness is mixed.
 Immunosuppressive drugs like cyclosporine tamp down the allergic reaction’s intensity but can take up to 30 days to be maximally effective.